Mikaela/mikaela.github.io/blog/_posts/2018-10-21-dnscrypt-proxy-quick-dirty-debian.md

 journalctl, options are from dnscrypt-proxy documentation and search means domains that are automatically searched for if you don't use fully qualified domain names, e.g. `ssh machine` in my (uncommented) config would turn into `ssh machine.mikaela.info`.
+Update: I find this a privacy leakage (whenever NXDOMAIN happens), which is why I nowadays have it commented.

 You should also tell dhclient to not touch resolv.conf or you may get many files into `/etc` beginning with names `resolv.conf.dhclient-new.`